jsilio/factorial-challenge/README.md

 **Trade-offs:**

-- No admin UI for managing parts/rules (could be added).
+- No bike preview images/renderings
-- Minimal test coverage due to time constraints (see below for improvements).
+- No admin UI for managing parts/rules

----
+- Minimal test coverage due to time constraints

-## 🛠️ Rules & Pricing System
+## Rules & Pricing System

 - **Rules**:
   Defined in the database (`compatibilityRule` table).